vEnhance/1802/mockmt3.typ

 - Don't turn the page until the signal to start is given #todo[time].

-- You have 50 minutes to answer five questions.
+- You have 50 minutes to answer six questions.
   We're not grading anything, so write your solutions anywhere (the space below, other loose paper, notebook, iPad, etc.).